 Whether you are searching for a sense of your Irish roots or are already captivated by the beauty and atmosphere of this country, it offers highly enriching learning opportunities for study abroad both inside the classroom and outside.

-Contemporary Ireland is a multicultural and multilingual country with an open economy which, although it has suffered in the recession of recent years, is rebuilding itself.
+Contemporary Ireland is a multicultural country with an open economy and a society known for its charm and warm welcome.
 People speak English, but the native Irish or Gaelic language is also widely understood and used daily in certain Gaeltacht areas of the country.
 You’ll find the Irish not only love to talk, they love to banter and have ‘the craic’ (fun) whenever they can.

-Although the country has modernized greatly, it still retains its charm and warm welcome - stroll along a stunning deserted beach, stop into a community pub for a quiet yarn with the locals, hike the rugged, lonely wilderness of the bog or listen to live music.
-The slower pace of life here will allow you to curl up with the poetry of Yeats by a roaring fire or explore the historical artefacts from Viking life or indeed meet up with friends for a Gaelic football match.
-There is so much to see and do here you’ll always feel fulfilled.
+Stroll along a stunning deserted beach, stop into a community pub, hike the rugged, lonely wilderness of the bog or listen to live music.
+The slower pace of life here will allow you to curl up with the poetry of Yeats by a roaring fire or explore the historical artifacts from Viking life or indeed meet up with friends for a Gaelic football match or a live music session.

 The landscapes of Ireland are legendary and yes, there are more than 40 shades of green in this beautiful land - much of which must be due to the temperate climate and the generous amount of rain that falls year-round.
 From the dramatic Cliffs of Moher to the hills of Donegal and from the Ring of Kerry to the Glens of Antrim - you’re spoiled for choice.